Feeds:

 3629002303_370f11608d

-The University raids were obvious messages of force.
+The University raids were obvious messages of state force.
 Their estimated aftermath is 100 arrests, 15 badly wounded, and 5 dead.
-When Basijand police lined the only entrance of one university with police vans, other students drove their cars in to block them.
-The Basijended ended this with smashed car windows, tear gas and any students that fought the raid were met with metal chains.
+When Basij and police lined the only entrance of one university with police vans, other students drove their cars in to block them.
+The Basij ended this with smashed car windows, tear gas and any students that fought the raid were met with metal chains.
 The students were then imprisoned in the buildings overnight.
 Everything was destroyed.
 When one badly injured student was allowed to leave for the hospital, he was arrested from his hospital bed.

 Tired & beaten. we couldn’t break through their wall, they were too many & we were no match for an entire army of special forces.

-After the rally the students came back to another 2000 Basij at the university.
-On Twitter they could exchange names of those who died.
+After the rally the students came back to more Basij at the university.
+Names of the dead were read on Twitter:

 There is no need to hide their names anymore Mobina Ehtrami, Fateme Borati, Kasra Sharafi, Kambiz Shoaee & Mohsen Imani; all killed by ansar

-During the 24 hours after the election results were announced and before the university arrests, there were two media realities.
-On social media, you had the heartbreaking flood of YouTube videos with police brutality and violent arrests that hit Twitter, along with stunning images of courage.
-If you went by television in the US, all you would know is that their were protests in Iran over an election.
+During the 24 hours after the election results were announced and before the university arrests, there were two media realities in the West.
+On social media, you had the heartbreaking flood of YouTube videos with police brutality and violent arrests, stunning images of courage and detailed testimonies on Twitter and blogs.
+If you went by television in the US, all you knew is that their were protests in Iran over an election.
 Time magizine online did cover it with an excellent article.

 Police Brutality Clips from June 13th from YouTube:

-This stunning photograph emerged of one Iranian woman showing the true courage of a people standing up for their rights.
+The day after the election, this stunning photograph emerged of an Iranian woman showing the courage of a people standing up for their rights.
 It was one of the most talked about items on FriendFeed.com on June 13th.
 US television had yet to report on the crackdown in Iran.

 Iranhero

-Twitter users were volunteering their servers as proxy servers all around the world to keep Iranians online while their SMS, cellphone, landline and social media sites were blocked or cut.
-We began saving every picture of arrests and downloading videos of brutality.
-We changed our cities to Tehran, added green icons and created a system that made censorship nearly impossible.
+Twitter users volunteered their servers as proxies to keep Iranians online while SMS, cellphone, landline and social media sites were blocked or cut in Iran.
+A much larger base of Twitter users changed their cities to Tehran and added green icons.
+Combined, this very broad network of global volunteers hoped the state regime would have to play online “whack-a-mole” versus more traditional and sudden censorship.
 It did not go unnoticed, and someone was attacked in the US.

 Government now attacking people who provided proxy for us, I don’t know exactly how, but it’s confirmed.
 To all friends who are providing proxy / tunnel / vpn!
 Please be careful!
 Do not provide them in public & to all who seems to be from Iran.